GoogleCloudPlatform/dataproc-templates/notebooks/hive2bq/README.md

 ### Key Benefits
 1) Automatically discovers all the Hive tables.
 2) Can automatically generates table schema in BigQuery, corresponding to each table.
+3) Can automatically extract all the table DDLs using [HIVEDDLEXTRACTOR](/python/dataproc_templates/hive/util/hive_ddl_extractor.py)
+4) Can create partitioned anc clustered tables in Bigquery based on HIVE partitioning and clusering using [BQ Translation API](https://cloud.google.com/bigquery/docs/migration-intro)
 3) Divides the migration into multiple batches and automatically computes metadata.
 4) Parallely migrates mutiple Hive tables to BigQuery.
 5) Simple, easy to use and customizable.